amieres/BetterFSI/README.md

 When any of your files changes, they will be reloaded automaticaly just before executing your command.

 ## Caveats:
 - It uses SendKeys so it is better to use the mouse than the shortcut as they keystrokes sometimes may interfere and produce undesirable results.
-Surely there is a better way of implementing this with a VS extension.
+Surely there must be a better way of implementing this as a VS extension.
 - It works only for Visual Studio

 Enjoy!